I find it absolutely appalling. That even respected Christian teachers are saying garbage like this:

 In modern English the derived word came to mean a poem.

-But it is completely illogical to say that the original Greek author or his readers would even consider that this was the meaning of that word.
+But it is completely illogical to say that the original Greek author or his readers would even consider that poem was the meaning of that word.

 In English we have the expression “white shirt”.
 In Japanese they have the word ワイシャツ (waishatsu) which they took from our “white shirt” because back in the 60’s all the clerical workers in Japan wore white business shirts to work.